The importance of empowering clients with kids with KellyAnn Yoga

 What types of classes do you currently offer?

-I am trained to teach classes for all ages.
-From birth to senior citizens.
-However, before and currently during the pandemic I have focused on teaching new and expecting parents, running women's health workshops, family yoga once a month, yin and hatha yoga.
-I teach on Mondays and Fridays, offering two different classes each, and a mum and baby yoga class at 10 am on Friday mornings and pregnancy yoga on Friday evenings at 6:30 pm.
-My workshops include awareness and education on the health around menstrual cycles, pelvic health, and how to recover your core strength, for before or after giving birth.
-I am currently teaching online and when studios are open, I run my classes at various local venues.
+I am trained to teach classes for all ages, from birth to senior citizens.
+However, before and during the pandemic I focused on teaching new and expecting parents, running women's health workshops, family yoga once a month, and Yin and Hatha yoga.
+I teach on Mondays and Fridays, offering two different classes on each day, and a mum and baby yoga class on Friday mornings and pregnancy yoga on Friday evenings.
+My workshops include awareness and education on the health around menstrual cycles, pelvic health, and how to recover your core strength, before and after giving birth.
+I taught exclusively online during the pandemic and since studios reopened, I restarted in-person classes at various local venues.

-What observations have you made regarding your classes catered to new and expecting mothers?
+How do your classes cater to new and expecting mothers?

-One thing about pregnancy yoga that I’ve always loved, is that pregnant women know how to move their bodies when they are encouraged in a safe way.
+One thing about pregnancy yoga that I’ve always loved is that pregnant women know how to move their bodies when they're encouraged in a safe way.
 All of the movements we do at pregnancy yoga really support their understanding of their body.
 When they build their trust in themselves, this confidence and inner knowing benefit them in pregnancy and labour.

 How do you empower your students?

-If they have one tool to take away from pregnancy yoga and mum and baby yoga, it is how powerful their breath is.
+If they have one tool to take away from pregnancy yoga and mum and baby yoga, it's how powerful their breath is.
 It can ease pain, soothe discomfort, and boost energy.
 And babies really respond to their parents breathing.
 It really is a magic trick.

 Have you ever been in a room full of 20 pregnant women?
 There is so much power and energy.
 I always say they should be the ones to go and change the world.
 How could you argue with a pregnant woman?